This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (21) The Associate Director, Student and Academic Administration will confirm with Student Support Services if the student has been a client of any of these services and will inform the Associate Director, Student Wellbeing.
 The Associate Director, Student Wellbeing will liaise with the relevant College Liaison Coordinator about whether any counselling support for family and/or other students is required.

-(22) The Pro Vice-Chancellor Student Experience and Academic Registrar will report the student's death to the Deputy Vice-Chancellor (Academic) and Vice President / Deputy Vice-Chancellor (Research and Innovation) and/or the Vice-Chancellor, as appropriate.
+(22) The Academic Division General Manager and Academic Registrar will report the student's death to the Deputy Vice-Chancellor (Academic) and Vice President / Deputy Vice-Chancellor (Research and Innovation) and/or the Vice-Chancellor, as appropriate.

 (23) If the student was currently enrolled, the Senior Manager, Student Administration will inform the Team Leader, IT Service Desk who will remove the students access to all relevant information technology systems.